No sport is more popular than professional football, and most people think that a cable subscription is the only way to watch their favorite team.

 However, you won’t get other games with this platform.
 You can pair it with an antenna or a service like Sling to catch more action.

-Paramount+ may be a good pairing with Peacock if you don’t need every game.
+Paramount+ could be a good pairing with Peacock if you don’t need every game.
 Read our Peacock TV vs. Paramount+ analysis to see how they compare.

 Best for: AFC fans